 As a small business or local business owner, an entrepreneur of some kind, a coach, a consultant, a musician, an artist or an author, the thought of social media management, or having even one social media account for your business, can be overwhelming.
 You may not understand where to even begin.

-Social media in general is probably too new to have so-called ‘experts.’
+Social media in general is still too new and changes too fast to have so-called ‘experts.’
 However most people who work in and are more experienced with the industry will tell you not to dive into every social media platform at once because it takes time and effort to get each going.

 There are options for social media management and there are costs involved in all options, whether it be money or time.
 Hiring an agency is certainly an option, but they can charge a lot of money that you may not have to spend.
 Or if you don’t have the extra money to spend, it will require your time and still requires knowledge.